Computation of the taut, the veering and the Teichm\"uller polynomials: The maximal free abelian cover

 \subsection{Polynomial invariants of finitely presented $\ZH$-modules}

-As we shall see in Sections \ref{sec:veering_poly}, \ref{sec:big_poly} and \ref{sec:Teich}, the definitions of the taut, the veering and the Teichm\"uller polynomials all follow the same pattern.
-Namely, they are derived from Fitting ideals of certain $\ZH$-modules associated to a 3-manifold $M$.
+Both the taut and veering polynomials are derived from Fitting ideals of certain $\ZH$-modules associated to a 3-manifold~$M$.
 For this reason in this section we recall definitions of Fitting ideals and their invariants.

 Let $\mathcal{M}$ be a finitely presented module over $\zz \lbrack H \rbrack$.
 Then there exist integers $k, l \in \mathbb{N}$ and an exact sequence